TasCL/cpda/README.md

 # Probability Density Approximation

-This package implements probability density approximation, using Armadillo C++
+This package implements probability density approximation, using Armadillo C++.
-and Open MP libraries.
+This package provides separate modules for random number generators and likelihood functions.
+This design allows the uses who are not familar with C/C++ to build their PDA model in R. However, this is not ideal for efficient computation.

 ## Getting Started

-The following examples are retrieved from cpda help pages
+The following examples are retrieved from cpda old help pages.
+They need to be updated.

 ```
 require(cpda)